 The IEP Process

 Early diagnosis and intervention are protective factors for a child with an FASD according to the CDC website.
 However, having a diagnosis of an FASD in California does not automatically qualify your child for an IEP.
 Fetal Alcohol Spectrum Disorder is not one of the 13 named categories for special education eligibility under federal law.
 In California.
-FASD is also not named as a specific health condition for Other Health Impaired, one of the categories under which a child can be found eligible for special education.
-Obtaining an IEP for a child with FASD is not necessarily a straight forward process.
+FASD is now named as a specific health condition for Other Health Impaired, one of the categories under which a child can be found eligible for special education.

 There are set timelines and procedures for all of the steps in an IEP, but often there are bumps along the way.
 FASD is misunderstood and even if your school has good intentions, they may struggle to understand your student.
 The importance of an FASD focused assessment cannot be stressed enough.
 Once your child qualifies for special education, be sure to check out the Accommodations and Strategies section to make sure the IEP is written in a way that will most benefit your student.
 Remember that you know your child best and that it is okay to voice your opinion, you are part of the team.

 Upkeep of the IEP is a yearly annual meeting to go over progress on goals (which is reported throughout the year usually accompanying report cards), current levels and write new goals.
 Your child will be reassessed for special education every 3 years and a Triennial meeting will be held.
 In addition, anyone including caregivers can request an IEP meeting at any time should concerns arise.
 When a meeting is requested in writing with a date and signature, the school must schedule a meeting within thirty calendar days.
 Notes from the meeting should be provided to you and if they are not, ask for them.
 It is important to read them and make sure your concerns are documented accurately.
 You are allowed to record meetings as long as you provide the school district prior written notice 24 hours before the meeting.